KratikaSHalankar/Adventurous_Mission/README.md

 **Features:**
 <br>
-1.Interactive text-based gameplay 🎮
+1.Interactive text-based gameplay 🎮.
 <br>
-2.Multiple paths and endings based on your choices 🔀
+2.Multiple paths and endings based on your choices 🔀.
 <br>
-3.Integrated sound effects for horror experience 🔊
+3.Integrated sound effects for horror experience 🔊.
 <br>
-4.Various puzzles and riddles to solve 🧩
+4.Various puzzles and riddles to solve 🧩.
 <br>
-5.Atmospheric storytelling with spooky elements 👻
+5.Atmospheric storytelling with spooky elements 👻.
 <br>

 **Requirements:**
 <br>
-1.Python 3.x
+1.Python 3.x.
 <br>
-2.playsound library(to add sound effects into the code)
+2.playsound library(to add sound effects into the code).
 <br>

 **Installation:**
 <br>
-1.download the files
+1.download the files.
 <br>
-2.Install the required library: *pip install playsound*
+2.Install the required library: *pip install playsound*.
 <br>
 3.Place your sound files in the same directory (or update the file paths in the code).
 <br>